 Ford Automotive Service Technician: Job Description & Requirements

-Ford Automotive Service Technicians employ specialized techniques learned during their dealer-authorized training to ensure proper and safe operation of the vehicles they service, which include the Ford, Lincoln, and Mercury brands.
+Ford automotive service technicians employ specialized techniques learned during their dealer-authorized training to ensure proper and safe operation of the vehicles they service, which include the Ford, Lincoln, and Mercury brands.
 Their advanced training provides them with the skills to accurately and quickly service the complex electronic and computer modules that control most aspects of vehicles today including their transition, climate control, braking, and windows, according to Ford, www.ford.com.

-Becoming a Ford Automobile Technician
+Become a Ford Automobile Technician

-Career and Economic Outlook for Ford Automotive Service Technology
+Career and Economic Outlook

 Related to Ford Automotive Service Technician: Job Description & Requirements

 - Recently Updated

 Read about a career in automotive service technology.
 Research the educational and skill requirements, and learn about the job...

 Find out what it takes to become a Toyota automotive service technician.
 See what the career prospects and earning potential...

 Read on to see what it takes to become a Volvo automobile service technician.
 Learn about the common job responsibilities of...

 Research ASE certificate programs.
 Get information on course requirements, certifications and career prospects to make an...